Aslan-A-M/Aslan-A-M/README.md

-Computer Science Major at the University of Maryland, College Park Attempting to learn GitHub, C, Python, R, and MATLAB.
+Computer Science Major at the University of Maryland, College Park.
+Attempting to learn GitHub, C, Python, R, and MATLAB.
 All of my friends are smarter than me...